 On those nights, she says “all the stalls serve themed dishes and the venue is decorated to match, so for the Japanese Harajuku Girls & Korean Gangnam Boys night, we had a giant inflatable sumo costume, girls dressed as Manga cartoons and our Korean chefs provided entertainment by doing a dance to “Gangnam Style”.

-Jessica is constantly on the search for new vendors and ideas, sourcing and testing dishes from food trucks she’s managed to track down around the country.
-All this, as well as her full time job as a lawyer – “I think running any business is long hours, working until midnight most days and dedication- but I absolutely love it!”
+She is constantly on the search for new vendors and ideas, sourcing and testing dishes from food trucks she’s managed to track down around the country.
+All this, as well as her full time job – “I think running any business is long hours, working until midnight most days and dedication – but I absolutely love it!”